Kota

 2. Illness Benefit

-If you are unemployed and unable to work due to illness or injury, you will continue to receive Illness Benefit as long as you are certified by a general practitioner (GP).
+If your former workers are unemployed and unable to work due to illness or injury, they will continue to receive Illness Benefit as long as they’re certified by a general practitioner (GP).

-You may also get an IQC (Increase for a Qualified Child) once your baby is born, meaning the amount of Illness Benefit you receive will increase.
+They may also get an IQC (Increase for a Qualified Child) once their baby is born, meaning the amount of Illness Benefit they receive will increase.

 But look:

-You can’t use pregnancy as the medical reason to apply for Illness Benefit — unless you experience complications that meet the medical criteria.
+Your former employees can’t use pregnancy as the medical reason to apply for Illness Benefit — unless they experience complications that meet the medical criteria.

 Illness Benefit and any increases for adult dependants are taxable.